 “But it’s not about what makes me happy.
 When I started discerning, I thought that this would not make me happy.
 I just felt this nagging sensation to pursue this life.
 I jokingly told people I didn’t join the monastery to be happy; I joined to make God be quiet.”

 Some religious orders are closed to the public, but the monks at Subiaco Abbey welcome guests as part of their everyday life.
 Hospitality is another key component in the Benedictine way of life.
 “Let all guests who arrive be received like Christ.” wrote St. Meinard, a follower of Benedict.
 He took this rule so seriously that he offered his home to two robbers who killed him.
 Today, St. Meinard is the Patron Saint of Hospitality.

 The Abbey welcomes visitors from all over the world.
 There are 36 guest rooms for visiting parents, retreat groups and individuals just looking for an affordable getaway.
 Each room is modest but comfortable with one or two full-sized beds and a private bathroom.
-There are no televisions, but rooms do have electric lights and WiFi.
+There are no televisions, but rooms do have electricity and WiFi.
 Regardless of religious affiliations or personal backgrounds, guests can rent these rooms for $55 per night.
-In return for an extra $20, guests receive a full American breakfast, lunch with beef brisket and salad and dinner in the dining hall with the monks to enjoy pasta and burgers.
+In return for an extra $20, guests receive a full American breakfast, a lunch with beef brisket and salad, and dinner in the dining hall with pasta and burgers.
 Guided tours can be arranged for visitors who want a behind-the-scenes look at monastic life.